 In the modern business world, it is the prospect that has all the power, and the sales rep is no longer their trusted advisor, Google is.
 The buying process has become ‘Netflixified’ and ‘Yelpified’ – we no longer buy, we subscribe or rent, and everything is reviewed thanks to the likes of Trip Advisor and Twitter.
 If it hasn’t happened to you yet, it will do soon… even prisons are getting reviews!

-Halligan believes that the tools your sales team are using are still necessary and useful, but they’re not sufficient.
-Your CRM is great for your VP of Sales who needs to track sales, but is burdensome for your rep who is making the sales, with countless forms and hours spent entering data.
+Halligan believes that the tools your sales team is using are still necessary and useful, but they’re not sufficient.
+Your CRM is great for your VP of Sales who needs to track sales but is burdensome for your rep who is making the sales, with countless forms and hours spent entering data.
 Then there’s the whole host of sales acceleration platforms that your reps are juggling.

 Last year HubSpot released Signals, the ‘Superhero utility belt’ for your Sales team.
 This year Signals gets a rebrand and power boost to become the Sidekick your Sales Superheroes always wanted.
 Sidekick is a fully integrated sales acceleration system, which will help your sales team match the way they sell with the way people buy, help them to sell more, and do so more effectively.

-But HubSpot didn’t stop there – HubSpot has launched their very own CRM.
+But HubSpot didn’t stop there – HubSpot has launched its very own CRM.